The Centre for Advanced Study (CAS) supports excellent, fundamental and curiosity-driven research.

 How to apply?

-The application must be submitted electronically in UNIFOR’s electronic application system.
-All documents must be written in English and must be saved and uploaded as PDF files.
-Required templates are available in the application portal.
+All documents should be written in English and saved and uploaded as PDF files.
+Required templates are available on the application portal.

 The selection process